RamezIssac/django-slick-reporting/README.rst

 Some of the ideas / features that ought be added

 * Support Other backends like SQL Alchemy & Pandas
-* Support Time Series and Crosstab at the same time

 Running tests